kubernetes/dashboard/docs/developer/getting-started.md

 ```
 npm run build
 ```
+Notice that it would check whether `golangci-lint` in your path, if not, it would use `curl` to install it.
+Make sure you have installed `curl`.

 The code is compiled, compressed and debug support removed.
 The dashboard binary can be found in the `dist` folder.